 Essential Technical Characteristics

-Neutral pH to respect fragile post-operative skin.
-Antibacterial treatment to limit infection risks.
-Odor neutralization through activated carbon or baking soda.
-Dermatological certification for sensitive skin.
+Look for a neutral pH formulation to protect fragile post-operative skin.
+Antibacterial treatment helps limit infection risk.
+Odor neutralization — through activated charcoal or baking soda — keeps things discreet.
+Dermatological certification for sensitive skin is a meaningful quality signal.

 Washable vs Disposable Protections with Appropriate Men's Protection